Oceania

 Australia

-Not only is Austalia Oceania’s most famous and most-visited country, but the Land Down Under is also one of the most fascinating and popularly loved destinations in the world.
+Not only is Australia Oceania’s most famous and most-visited country, but the Land Down Under is also one of the most fascinating and popularly loved destinations in the world.
 And there are a lot of good reasons for that.

-Australia is what can be easily called a complete and a stand-alone tourist destination.
+Australia is what can be easily called a complete and stand-alone tourist destination.
 No matter what it is that you usually look for in a vacation spot, there is no doubt you can find it in this attraction-packed country.

 For starters, Australia is an adventurer’s ultimate dream.
 Packed with breathtaking natural wonders, rare wildlife, one-of-a-kind beaches, as well as some of the world’s best diving conditions, Australia will provide you with that much-needed adrenaline rush you seek in your travels.

-On top of the Australian natural wonders to keep on your bucket list comes Queensland’s one-and-only Great Barrier Reef, also known as the only living part of earth visible from space.
 Other wonders that you won’t want to miss while visiting Australia are the Pinnacles, the Uluru, the Fraser Island, the MacKenzie Falls, and the incredible Blue Mountains.

 Planning a beach vacation?
 You can’t go wrong with a country that has 11,011 beaches stretching over a 37,000-km coastline!
 Whether you are dreaming of sunbathing on the whitest sand beach in the world or surfing some seriously challenging waves, there is no beach-related dream that can’t come true in the Land Down Under.
-Among the magnificent beaches of Australia are the incredible Cable Beach in Broome, the whitest sand beach in the world: Hymas Beach, the fascinating Kirra Beach, Port Douglas’s Four Mile Beach, Whitehaven beach which is close to the Great Barrier Reef, and Sydney’s popular Shelly Beach.

 Another gem that shines brighter in Australia than in most places around the world is the incredible urban experiences found in its world-class cities.
 With a larger landmass than that in Europe and an amazingly low population density, 85% of Australians live in cities, and mostly along a coastline.
-The Aussie metropolitan areas offer experiences that can’t be found anywhere else in the world.
-From Sydney’s bustling atmosphere, culturally enriching experiences, freeing beach life to Melbourne’s Europe-like ambiance and oozing class, Australia gives its visitors a taste of the purest metropolitan life.

 The temperature in Australia is warm mostly all year long so you can head there any time you like.
 However, the best time to visit the Great Barrier Reef is during the spring or summer months.
 Although these months witness the most rain, this season is less crowded than the drier months.